Rhea Santos

-Rhea Santos-de Guzman (born June 1, 1979) is a Filipino broadcast journalist and television presenter currently based in Canada.
+Rhea Santos-de Guzman (born June 1, 1979) is a Filipino-Canadian broadcast journalist and television presenter currently based in Canada.
 She is known for co-anchoring GMA Network's morning show Unang Hirit and hosting several news and public affairs programs including Reporter's Notebook and Tunay na Buhay.
 After 19 years of being a broadcast journalist, she left the Philippines to study and eventually resume her profession in Vancouver, Canada.

 Early life

 Santos was born on June 1, 1979 in San Mateo, Rizal and stayed most of her childhood in Marikina.
 She has an older brother and a younger brother.
 She finished elementary and high school at St. Scholastica's Academy of Marikina.
 She graduated magna cum laude at St. Paul's College Quezon City (now known as St. Paul University Quezon City) finishing AB Mass Communications.
 One of her project in her first year in college was interviewing Arnold Clavio (her future co-anchor in Unang Hirit) about martial law.
 She had an internship at ABS-CBN in her junior year in college.